tronprotocol/documentation-zh/docs/using_javatron/installing_javatron.md

   # time interval to send keepAlive message, each member should have the same configuration unit: ms
   keepAliveInterval = 3000

-  # peer's ip list, can't contain myself
+  # peers‘ ip list, must not include myself
   members = [
     # "ip",
     # "ip"